Blue Line (Mumbai Metro): Opening

 The first metro service was flagged off by Maharashtra Chief Minister Prithviraj Chavan, along with Reliance Infra Chairman Anil Ambani and wife Tina Ambani, on 8 June 2014 at 10:10 am from Versova station.
 Chavan's appearance at the inauguration came despite the fact that he had threatened to boycott the ceremony the previous day to protest RInfra's decision to raise fares.
 The line was scheduled to open to the public at 12:10pm, with the first service departing from Ghatkopar station.
 This was delayed by 10 minutes and departed at 12:20 pm.
 The train was further delayed by nearly half an hour, as it had to halt beyond the planned dwell time at certain stations due to a technical glitch.
 This in turn caused some other trains to also be delayed by 20–30 minutes.

 MMOPL announced a special introductory fare of ₹ 10, regardless of distance, for the first 30 days of service.
-The authority also announced that children under the age of 12 years and/or up to 4 feet tall, and accompanied by their parents, could travel for free on opening weekend.
-On opening day, the line was operated for 11 hours, and carried 2.40 lakh commuters.
+The authority also announced that children under the age of 12 years and/or up to four feet tall, and accompanied by their parents, could travel for free on opening weekend.
+On opening day, the line ran for 11 hours, and carried 2.40 lakh commuters.
 The second day, which saw the line operated for its entire 18.5-hour schedule, saw 2.97 lakh commuters use the line.
-Line 1 had transported 1 million passengers by 4:30 pm on 11 June or within 59 operating hours; reaching the milestone quicker than any other Indian metro system.
+Blue Line had transported 1 million passengers by 4:30 p.m. on 11 June or within 59 operating hours; reaching the milestone quicker than any other Indian metro system.
 In the first week of operations, 21.56 lakh commuters travelled on the line, at an average of 3.08 lakh daily.
 Within days of the metro's opening, many commuters switched from using BEST buses and autos.
 Authorities estimated a 25% reduction in BEST commuters along the route as a result of the metro.
-Ticket sales on BEST Bus Route Number 340, the most popular bus route between Andheri and Ghatkopar, dropped by ₹ 1.5 lakh in the first 3 days of Line 1's opening.
+Ticket sales on BEST Bus Route Number 340, the most popular bus route between Andheri and Ghatkopar, dropped by ₹ 1.5 lakh in the first three days of Blue Line's opening.